carolinecole25/MS4_CC_west_ivy/README.md

 ### Code
 * [Code institute](https://codeinstitute.net/) course material, particularly the Boutique Ado mini project, from which I have reused code for several functionalities.
+* [Django documentation](https://docs.djangoproject.com/en/3.2/) for deeper understanding on how models, views and urls come together to build apps.
 * [Bootstrap](https://getbootstrap.com/) code for many templates throughout the site.
-[Django documentation](https://docs.djangoproject.com/en/3.2/) for deeper understanding on how models, views and urls come together to build apps.
-* [Stripe](https://stripe.com/docs) documentation for better understanding on how webhooks and test payments work.
+* [Stripe](https://stripe.com/docs) documentation for better understanding on how webhooks work.

 ### Media
 1. Images for shopping bag and home page taken from [Pexels](https://www.pexels.com/)